Roger-Sash/Author-Page/README.md

 * Transient [Nanite Publishing] [Other online retailers](https://books2read.com/u/3LDKNJ)

 ### Bio
 Roger Sash lives in the former mining town of Wigan.
-Nestled in the North West of England and steeped in history and stories.
+Nestled in the North West of England, steeped in history and stories.
 Brought up on Science-Fiction and Fantasy, Roger is creating worlds and characters unbound by reality's borders.
 Roger is an avid role player and can be found around the gaming table in his spare time, either as a player or as a Games Master.